Custom Logger Java: Advanced GroupDocs Redaction Logging

 - Temporary License: Obtain a Temporary License

-By following this guide, you’re well on your way to mastering advanced logging with GroupDocs Redaction for Java.
+By following this guide, you’re well on your way to mastering custom logger java with GroupDocs Redaction for Java.
 Happy coding!